-A new agreement between the United States and the Philippines clears the way for a new permanent American military presence across five bases that will support rotational deployments near the contested South China Sea.
+A new agreement between the United States and with the Philippines clears the way for a new permanent American U.S. military presence footprint across five mi itary bases that will support rotational deployments near the shores of the contested South China Sea.

 Antonio Bautista Air Base.
 Located near the capital of the island province of Palawan, which is strategically located near the contested Spratly Islands in the South China Sea.

 Basa Air Base.
 Located about 40 miles northwest of the Philippines' capital, Manila, the air base was originally constructed by the U.S. Army Air Corps before the Second World War.

 Fort Magsaysay.
 Located on the northern Island of Luzon, Fort Magsaysay is the largest military installation in the Philippines, and is one of the primary training areas of the Philippine Army.

 Lumbia Air Base.
 Located on the southern island of Mindanao, the air base is connected to a civilian airport.
 Local media reports say construction of a new U.S. facility will begin soon.